CUBRID/cubrid-manual/en/sql/schema/index.rst

 *   *index_name*: Specifies the name of the index to be recreated.
 The index name must be unique in the table.
 *   *table_name*: Specifies the name of the table where the index is recreated.
-* 	REBUILD:  Recreate an index with the same structure as the one already created.
+*   **REBUILD**:  Recreate an index with the same structure as the one already created.

 .. warning::